boisgera/leap/Don't panic!.md

 ```

 This is conceptually OK but it gets hard to read.
 However there is a common
-pattern in this code: as soon as some option-returning function call fails,
+pattern in this code: as soon as some option-valued function call fails,
 we want our `getCoords` function to also fail (output `none`) and otherwise,
 we extract the value and keep on computing.